Want to learn how to start a food blog? Don’t know how to get started with food blogging?

 - Research your niche: Choose your food blog niche, topic and unique style.

-- Set up your blog: Register a domain name (prefer .com), purchase web hosting from BlueHost or Hostgator and install WordPress as your website platform.
+- Set up your blog on WordPress: Register a domain name (prefer .com), purchase web hosting from BlueHost and install WordPress as your website platform.
 (Alternatively, you can use Blogger with your custom domain for free blog hosting.)

 - Customize your blog: Choose a theme/template, create a logo and make your blog look awesome.

-- Adding content: Start publishing amazing articles, images and videos.
+- Add quality content: Start publishing amazing articles, images and videos.

 Now that you know the basic outline of how to start your food blog, let’s delve into each of the steps in elaborate detail so that you have all the essential ingredients and the recipe for a successful food blog. 🙂